 Find a local FAFSA workshop

-Form Your Future directs you to FAFSA completion events—workshops that are often held at schools or churches in your area.
-Some one-on-one assistance could be key to getting FAFSA cooperation from a reluctant parent.
+Form Your Future directs you to FAFSA completion events—virtual or in-person workshops offering one-on-one assistance that could be key to getting FAFSA cooperation from a reluctant parent.
 The site, approved by the Department of Education and sponsored by the National College Access Network (NCAN) and the Kresge Foundation, also offers a free downloadable FAFSA guide and a trove of data about FAFSA completion rates for your state and city—and is a key advocate for turning those numbers around.